 Ayurveda is a holistic practice based on preventing illness and treating disease by addressing the imbalances that created them.
 We can restore this balance with Ayurvedic habits that can become a lifestyle that nurtures us to become our very best.
 Healthy elimination is extremely important to overall health and, according to Ayurveda, is a precursor to further disease.
 Ayurveda first looks to digestion and elimination patterns to observe imbalances in the body and mind.

-Ayurvedically speaking, constipation manifests when there is imbalance in the body.
-Although constipation can occur through a long-term pitta imbalance or lack of peristaltic action due to kapha, the light, dry and mobile qualities of the vata dosha is most commonly at play.
+Ayurvedically, constipation manifests when there is an imbalance in the body.
+Although constipation can occur through a long-term pitta imbalance or lack of peristaltic action because of kapha, the light, dry and mobile qualities of the vata dosha is most commonly at play.
 Vata dosha dries out the mucous membranes of the body and the colon.
 The body then holds onto stool to reabsorb the water held within it.

-It is important to evacuate the bowels every morning; not emptying your bowels in the morning impacts both your physical and psychological well being.
-Being regular and following nature's, and your own body's, rhythm makes a huge difference in how you feel during the day.
+It is important to evacuate the bowels every morning; not emptying your bowels in the morning affects both your physical and psychological wellbeing.
+Being regular and following nature's, and your own body's, rhythm makes an enormous difference in how you feel during the day.
 This is because the body's clock always tries to follow the cycles of nature.
 During nighttime, Soma, or lunar energy, is more predominant, so our body focuses on lubrication, cooling and nurturing.
 In the morning, when the sun rises, our body goes into absorption phase when Agni, the active, burning and transforming solar energy dominates.
 If, during the day, you carry around the waste material you created at night, you may absorb some of that waste material into your system.